The Truth About Leaving Church

-The Church Is Full of Hypocrites
+The Church is Full of Hypocrites

-People in the Church Are So Judgmental
+People in Church Are Judgmental

 The Church Wants to Control My Life